Scheduling Automatic ZFS Snapshots

 ZFS dataset names can't be used directly in an @ service because they

-characters.
+contain / characters.
 The workaround I use is giving

 datasets aliases in a tab-separated configuration file.
 This is also